Liara T'Soni: Portrayal

 Liara T'Soni was Ali Hillis' first voice acting role for a video game.
 When she first began voicing Liara, she only had a still drawing of Liara to refer to; Hillis was unfamiliar with voicing video game characters nor did she expect much out of the character.
 To prepare for the role, particularly for a complicated character like Liara, she would try to "find an essence, a simplicity of a character".
 She credited voice director Ginny McSwain for guiding her through the entire process by explaining to her Liara's background, who she was and the different layers of her personality.

-Hillis interpreted her core personality to be a inquisitive and observant scientist who is always learning everything that she could, and is deeply emotional, childlike, and reactionary in the way she goes about things.
+Hillis interpreted her core personality to be an inquisitive and observant scientist who is always learning everything that she could, and is deeply emotional, childlike, and reactionary in the way she goes about things.
 She noted that everything in Liara's life, especially in her relationships before she "started to evolve" after the first game, is akin to a coming-of-age discovery for the character.
 Hillis envisioned Liara to be so pure, that she lacked the capacity to be mean-spirited or self-serving in any way.